 Esoteric Happy Ending: In "Dear Doctor", Archer and Phlox decide not to give the Valakians and Menk a cure to their illness, likely dooming both races to extinction, and this decision helps Phlox gain new respect for Archer?
 This can be blamed on Executive Meddling; the episode was supposed to end with Archer and Phlox at odds with each other (Archer wanting the cure, Phlox opposing it), but the network didn't want any disagreements between them.
 So what should have ended up as a debate on the morality of intervention on the fate of another species with heavy consequences, turns into everyone deciding unequivocally that of course it's right to doom millions to die based on some warped Darwinistic ideal of naturalist succession.

-Not to mention the whole issue of "What timeline is it a part of?" that's cropped up since Abrams' Star Trek timeline too/instead?
+Not to mention the whole issue of "What timeline is it a part of?" - is it part of the same old TV timeline?
+Abrams' Star Trek timeline too/instead?
 Or a slightly-altered timeline created by First Contact?
 The answer varies depending on who you ask.